turingschool/mod-0-curriculum/session4/session4-fe-new.md

 However, if we ever want to reference that email address ever again in our code, the only way would be to read that part of the screen and manually type it out again - and that's not going to make for a very efficient application.

-**Variables** are what allows us to store data in a JavaScript program.
-We can think of them as storage containers that holds items we care about and want to keep track of.
+**Variables** are what allow us to store data in a JavaScript program.
+We can think of them as storage containers that hold items we care about and want to keep track of.
 The label on top of that container is what we can compare to a variable _name_.
 Variables can store any of the Data Types we've learned today as well as others that you'll learn about in upcoming lessons.

 ### Variable Syntax

 In JavaScript, we declare variables using the `var` keyword.
 This tells JavaScript that we’re about to make a new variable, or declare a variable.
+Following the `var` kayword is the name of the variable, the **assignment operator**, then the value being stored.

 ```javascript
 var email = "helloworld@gmail.com";